How to Make Kava

 Get 100 grams or about 3.5oz of the best medium grind kava you can find.

-Put the kava powder in the nut milk bag or wrap it in whatever cloth you decided to use.
-Fill the bowl or cambro with a gallon of your warm water.
-Put the wrapped kava in the water and massage it in the water for 10 to 15 minutes.
+Put the kava powder in the nut milk bag or wrap it in your straining bag.
+Pour the water into a bowl or cambro with as much water depending on the amount of kava you decided to use.
+Usually a gallon of water for 100 to 130 grams of kava root powder.
+Put the wrapped kava in the water and massage it in the water for 10 to 15 minutes until it has a nice deep brown color.

 Blenders are great for smaller, personal portions of kava.
 A blender will effectively micronize your kava powder by attacking it vigorously with its blades over time.
 This may make more of the kava powder suspend in your liquid of choice, making it a stronger brew.